caseyg/awesome/TOPICS.md

 *   [gmickel/outlookctl](https://github.com/gmickel/outlookctl) - Local CLI for automating Classic Outlook on Windows via COM.
 Includes a Claude Code/Codex Skill for AI-assisted email management with safety guardrails.

-*   [kill136/claude-code-open](https://github.com/kill136/claude-code-open) - Open source AI coding platform with Web IDE, multi-agent system, 37+ tools, MCP protocol.
-MIT licensed.

 *   [pr-pm/prpm](https://github.com/pr-pm/prpm) - The universal registry for AI coding tools

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback to agents with one click.
+*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

 *   [lout33/symbiotic-ai](https://github.com/lout33/symbiotic-ai) - A symbiotic AI agent that remembers everything, challenges you, and extends your cognition.